ipfs/ipfs-docs/docs/how-to/use-existing-private-key.md

 There's no way of directly initializing an IPFS node using your private keys from the Go-IPFS CLI at this time.
 To learn more and look for possible workarounds, see the discussion on issue [ipfs/go-ipfs#4240](https://github.com/ipfs/go-ipfs/issues/4240).

-You can, however, import private keys into the Keystore:
+You can, however, import private keys into the IPFS keystore:

 ```sh
 ipfs key import CustomKeyName ./CustomKeyFile